 Qualified medical providers (QMPs) may submit directions for use and dosing guidelines for their patients in the electronic verification system (EVS) or they may leave those up to the pharmacy medical provider at the medical cannabis pharmacy to determine.

-Utah cardholders can only purchase medical cannabis from one of the Utah Department of Health’s contracted pharmacies.
-Home delivery options may be available at select locations check the pharmacy’s website for participation.
+Utah cardholders can only purchase medical cannabis from a DHHS contracted pharmacy.
+Home delivery options may be available at select locations; check the pharmacy’s website for participation.

 All participants in the medical cannabis program must submit a valid and current form of government-issued photo ID.
 Please visit the Utah Department of Public Safety website for more information about obtaining an Identification Card or Driver’s License.
 Information about obtaining a United States passport or passport card can be found here.